urgap/urgap/CONTRIBUTING.rst

 If you have an issue or problem, please first search all open issues and pull request to avoid duplication of efforts.
-If you have a fix for the problem you are already working on implementing new stuff, you may also open an issue and (pre-) announce your contribution.
+If you have a fix for the problem you may directly open a pull request.
+On the other hand, if you plan to or are already working on implementing new stuff, you may also open an issue and (pre-) announce your contribution.
 Please tag then the issue with and assure its compatibility and functionality (please be reminded here to test